mafintosh/tar-stream/README.md

 	uid: 0,            // uid of entry owner. defaults to 0
 	gid: 0,            // gid of entry owner. defaults to 0
 	uname: 'maf',      // uname of entry owner. defaults to null
-	gname: 'wheel',    // gname of entry owner. defaults to null }
+	gname: 'staff',    // gname of entry owner. defaults to null }
 ```